Residential Junk Removal

 Coordinating Property Management Junk Removal with Brockton’s Department of Public Works

 Property managers in Brockton must coordinate closely with the Department of Public Works (DPW) to ensure compliance with local solid waste management protocols.
-The DPW oversees bulk trash collection, which is available by appointment and subject to specific item limits—typically up to 2 cubic yards or 200 pounds per pickup.
-Items must be placed curbside by 6:00 AM on the scheduled day, and prohibited materials such as electronics and hazardous waste are not accepted.
-The city’s transfer station, located at 300 Oak Hill Way, operates Monday through Saturday from 7:00 AM to 5:00 PM and requires a valid resident ID for access.
-Disposal fees are charged by weight, with a minimum fee of $10 and a standard rate of $35 per ton.
-Property managers should:
+The DPW oversees bulk trash collection, which is available by appointment and subject to specific item limits—typically up to two large items per scheduled pickup.
+Items must be placed curbside by 7:00 AM on collection day, and prohibited materials such as electronics and hazardous waste are not accepted.
+For larger cleanouts, property managers may utilize the Brockton Transfer Station, open Monday through Saturday from 7:00 AM to 3:00 PM, with a minimum disposal fee of $20 per load.
+Required documentation includes proof of residency or property ownership.
+Failure to follow DPW guidelines may result in code violations or fines.

 • Schedule bulk pickups at least 48 hours in advance